denten-books/plain-text/5-screen.md

-## Chapter 4: Screen

-### Literature Down to the Pixel
+## Chapter 5: Literature Down to the Pixel

-To grasp the peculiarity of the computed sign stretched between the sites of archive and projection we will have to build a shared vocabulary that includes terms both technical and literary critical.
-The following three chapters trace the passage of the inscription through the computational device, beginning with its apparent, outward shape on the screen.
-The screen has this one major
-peculiarity: it refreshes itself multiple times per second.
+The screen has this one major peculiarity: it refreshes itself multiple times per second.
 Thus even those shapes that appear to stand still on the screen move in the realm beyond the threshold of human perception.
 We are vaguely aware of this movement: it is commonly visible when a screen appears on another screen, as it does in documentary films that show someone in the process of typing at the computer terminal or watching television.
 The difference in the flicker rates between the projector showing the image and the projector "in the frame" is what produces the characteristic horizontal interference pattern.
 Such glitches give us a glimpse into the nature of the simulation.
 Movement is key to understanding the mechanics of cinema, but what does it mean to perceive seemingly static words against the background of a fundamentally dynamic medium?
 Instead of a static and immutable sign etched in stone or on paper we observe the sign in motion.
 To refer to the "illusion" of digital textuality is therefore to identify the dynamic property of projection.
 To place text on the screen is to bring it closer to the moving image.
-What happens to literature that takes place on cinema screen?
+What happens to literature that takes place on cinema screens?

 In this chapter, I bring archival material---blueprints, phenomenological accounts, and debates in the philosophy of aesthetics---to bare on the